Ukraine-Russia explained: A simple guide to what’s going on

 Western powers continuing to seek diplomatic solutions while ramping up preparations for a possible invasion by Vladimir Putin

-Russia has stationed over 100,000 troops along its border with Ukraine this winter, increasing suspicion that an invasion is imminent.
+Russia has stationed an estimate 130,000 troops along its border with Ukraine this winter, increasing suspicion that an invasion is imminent.

 Western powers including the US, Nato and the EU have warned the Kremlin against any aggression, insisting that there will be retaliation if it attacks its neighbour.